Investigations of thyroid nodules

 Why have I been referred for these tests?

-Thyroid nodules are very common but we are checking to see if your nodule could be cancer.
+Thyroid nodules are very common, but we are checking to see if your nodule could be cancer.

 What tests do I need to have?

-Your doctor will discuss with you the tests that they would like you to have.
+Your doctor will discuss with you the tests they would like you to have.
 These tests may include the following.

 Once your doctor has the results of the above tests, they may decide that you need to have further tests / investigations, such as a CT or MRI scan.
 If this is needed, your doctor will discuss the reasons for this with you.